yiisoft/yii2/docs/guide/helper-array.md

 First method argument is where we're getting value from.
 Second argument specifies how to get the data.
 It could be one of the following:

-- Name of array key or object property to retieve value from.
+- Name of array key or object property to retrieve value from.
-- Set of dot separated array key or object property names.
+- Set of dot separated array keys or object property names.
 The one we've used in the example above.
 - A callback returning a value.

 The callback should be the following: